Effective atypical intersections and applications to orbit closures: Introduction

 \subsection{Acknowledgements}

 The first author thanks the organizers of the workshop `Finiteness results for special subvarieties: Hodge theory, o-minimality, dynamics' at the Lake Como School of Advanced Studies (partially supported by the Grant ERC-2020-ADG n.101020009 - TameHodge) where various discussions on Zilber-Pink and orbit closures happened (in particular with S. Filip, D. Fisher, Z. Gao, B. Klingler, L. Lerer, N. Miller, M. Stover, and E. Ullmo).
 In particular we thank S.Filip, whose notes \cite{filipnotes} helped us clarify the theory of orbit closures and the link with atypical intersections.
 We thank also O. Gabber for discussions on foliated $H$-bundles.
+We are also grateful to the anonymous referees for their precious comments.

 The authors were partially supported by the NSF grant DMS-1928930, while they were in residence at the MSRI in Berkeley, during the Spring 2023 semester.
 Key parts of the paper were done also while the authors were hosted by the I.H.E.S.
 (France) which we thank for the excellent working conditions.